co1956457/NtoV/README.md

 This is NCV plugin.
 This plugin sends the control comments to CommentBaton VCI.
 Then, Vertical Comment Viewer VCI would be able to get the control comments.

+If you choose the transfer mode 2, you can read all Nicolive comments in the "Room".

+Transfer mode 1: only special comments
+Transfer mode 2: all comments

 You can get NCV(Niconama Comment Viewer) from here. https://www.posite-c.com/application/ncv/